Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Background

 Other work~\cite{GaidisMSMAK23, KoruyehSKSA20} has applied ideas from sequential control-flow hijacking prevention directly to mitigate Spectre BTB by augmenting hardware CFI protections with labels, which are statically computed at compile-time from the program's control flow graph.
 As illustrated in \autoref{fig:FineIBT}, all indirect calls and all indirectly callable functions are annotated with a label, and an indirect call is only allowed to proceed if the labels match, effectively limiting the targets to a limited set of developer-intended functions.
 However, this does not yield complete protection against Spectre BTB, as it only restricts mispredicted execution to a set of functions, which is statically overapproximated, allowing clever attackers to still circumvent these defenses in practice~\cite{WiebingTBG24}.

 \begin{example} \autoref{lst:running-example-fineibt} shows FineIBT~\cite{GaidisMSMAK23} applied to the program in \autoref{lst:running-example}.
 Before the call, the identifier of a set of allowed functions is stored in a designated register $\mathit{id}_S$.
 All sequentially callable functions, here $\mathit{fun\_1}$ and $\mathit{fun\_2}$, must share this identifier.
-One adds the $\cctarget$ instruction at the beginning of every function, which marks valid call targets and conditionally branches to $\mathit{exit}$ if the identifier does not match.
+The $\cctarget$ instruction (on Intel called ENDBR64 or ENDBR32) at the beginning of each function marks valid call targets.
+After the $\cctarget$, a conditional branch checks the identifier, branching to $\mathit{exit}$ in case of a mismatch.
 Note that the function $\mathit{fun\_a}$, which is not sequentially reachable from $l_\mathit{cont}$, checks against a different identifier.

-However, this approach does not prevent the second attack described in \autoref{ex:btb-slh-bypass}: Since $\mathit{fun\_1}$ and $\mathit{fun\_2}$ must share the same set identifier, a misprediction of one instead of the other cannot be detected. \jb{we \emph{could} mention here that the inserted branches are vulnerable, but can be protected with USLH - but currently I've dropped PHT protection entirely from this example} \end{example}
+While this greatly reduces the possible attack surface, it does not offer complete protection.
+For example, the second attack described in \autoref{ex:btb-slh-bypass} is not prevented: Since $\mathit{fun\_1}$ and $\mathit{fun\_2}$ must share the same set identifier, a misprediction of one instead of the other cannot be detected. \jb{we \emph{could} mention here that the inserted branches are vulnerable, but can be protected with USLH - but currently I've dropped PHT protection entirely from this example} \end{example}